ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 # Monitoring metrics for {{site.data.keyword.powerSys_notm}}
 {: #monitor-sysdig}

-You can monitor various platform metrics of {{site.data.keyword.powerSysFull}} with IBM Cloud® Monitoring dashboards that are operated by Sysdig in partnership with IBM.
+You can monitor compute, network, and storage metrics from resources in your {{site.data.keyword.powerSysFull}} workspace with IBM Cloud® Monitoring dashboards.
 {:shortdesc}

-{{site.data.keyword.mon_full_notm}} is a third-party cloud-native, and container-intelligence management system that you can include as part of your {{site.data.keyword.cloud_notm}} architecture.
-Measure the platform metrics such as compute, storage, networks at a {{site.data.keyword.powerSys_notm}} instance level.
+{{{site.data.keyword.mon_full_notm}} is a fully managed enterprise-grade monitoring service for application visibility, alerting, and troubleshooting. {{site.data.keyword.mon_full_notm}} with Sysdig is used by enterprise development and IT teams that build, ship, and run business-critical applications at scale.

-The data center that Sysdig currently supports are `WDC06`, `SYD05`, `WDC04`, and `DAL13`.
+Platform metrics for {{site.data.keyword.powerSys_notm}} are currently available in `WDC06`, `SYD05`, `WDC04`, and `DAL13` with other DCs coming soon.
 {: note}

 ## Platform metrics overview
 {: #sysdig-ov}
 {: #platform_metrics}

-You can view platform metrics when you enable {{site.data.keyword.mon_full_notm}} on your IBM Cloud platform.
-A monitoring instance must be configured in a region to monitor these metrics.
+You can view platform metrics for {{site.data.keyword.powerSys_notm}} when you create an {{site.data.keyword.mon_full_notm}} instance in the same region that is enabled for platform monitoring.
 For more information, see [Enabling platform metrics](/docs/monitoring?topic=monitoring-platform_metrics_enabling).

-Before you enable {{site.data.keyword.mon_full_notm}} on your platform, consider the following points:
+Before you create {{site.data.keyword.mon_full_notm}} on your platform, consider the following points:

 * You can configure only one instance of the {{site.data.keyword.mon_full_notm}} service per region to collect platform metrics.
 * Platform metrics are regional.
-Metrics are monitored only from {{site.data.keyword.mon_full_notm}} services, which are in the same region of the instance that you want to monitor.
+Metrics are monitored only from {{site.data.keyword.mon_full_notm}} that are in the same region of the {{site.data.keyword.powerSys_notm}} workspace that you want to monitor.
 * Metrics are collected automatically and are available for monitoring through the {{site.data.keyword.mon_full_notm}}-enabled instance.

 To monitor platform metrics, check that the {{site.data.keyword.mon_full_notm}} instance is provisioned in the same region where the {{site.data.keyword.powerSys_notm}} instance is provisioned.